RadiusNetworks/flybuy-ios/doc/quickstart.md

 ### Ask for Location Services permissions

 FlyBuy uses mobile sensor data to identify the location of a customer.
 The FlyBuy SDK requires Location services permissions to properly function.
-Specifically, the SDK needs the Location Always and When in Use permission.
+Specifically, the SDK supports Always permission, but only needs the When in Use permission.

 If you are already asking users for the required permissions, you should review the usage description.
 The usage description explains why the application requires Always authorization.